bernd/fpm-cookery/README.md

 * No recipe validation yet.
 * No dependency validation yet.
 * No support for patches yet.
-* Only simple source/url types (via curl) for now.
 * No real logging output yet.
 * Pretty new and not well tested.